Where the Owner still answers every call! |

 Art must be sharp, clean and without fuzzy or broken type and/or lines.

-Art should be 100% or larger of the finished dimensions, with the scale noted on
+Art should be 100% or larger of the finished dimensions, with the scale noted on the art or drawing.

-Art should be color separated with a .020" bleed, one color per layer, stat or
+Art should be color separated with a .020" bleed, one color per layer, stat or film.

 Art MUST include registration targets on each layer.